 Firewall rules apply to both outgoing (egress) and incoming (ingress) traffic in the network.
 Firewall rules control traffic even if it is entirely within the network, including communication among VM instances.

-You can monitor which firewall rule allowed or denied a particular connection.
-See Firewall Rules Logging for more information.
+To monitor which firewall rule allowed or denied a particular connection, see Firewall Rules Logging.

 Communications and access

 The system-generated subnet routes define the paths for sending traffic among instances within the network by using internal (private) IP addresses.
 For one instance to be able to communicate with another, appropriate firewall rules must also be configured because every network has an implied deny firewall rule for ingress traffic.